When Francesco Totti made his debut for Roma in 1993, few could have predicted that he’d spend the next 25 years at the club.

-The winger was one of the stars of Italia 90 for Argentina, only to miss the final due to suspension, and was last seen on a football pitch five years ago, scoring for Wembley FC against Langford in the third preliminary round of the FA Cup.
+The winger was one of the stars of Italia 90 for Argentina, only to miss the final due to suspension, and was last seen on a football pitch seven and a half years ago, scoring for Wembley FC against Langford in the third preliminary round of the FA Cup.
 No, really.

 There’s far too much to talk about with regards to Caniggia, but we can’t not mention one of the greatest passages of play in World Cup history.

-Quite fittingly, Giannini is know as The Prince at Roma, and after 15 years at the club he was eventually succeeded by The King, Totti.
+Quite fittingly, Giannini is known as The Prince at Roma, and after 15 years at the club he was eventually succeeded by The King, Totti.

-A winner of the Serie A title in 1982-83, plus three Coppa Italias, Giannini was inducted into the club’s Hall of Fame in 2013 before having a two-year spell as Lebanon manager.
+A winner of the Serie A title in 1982-83, plus three Coppa Italias, Giannini was inducted into the club’s Hall of Fame in 2013.

 The man who Totti replaced to make his Roma debut, Rizzitelli won the Coppa Italia with the club and also scored in the UEFA Cup final defeat to Inter Milan.